CS-DS-125/125book/py4e_rst/06-strings.rst

 .. index:: debugging

-A skill that you should cultivate as you program is always asking yourself, “What could go wrong here?” or alternatively, “What crazy thing might our user do to crash our (seemingly) perfect program?”
+A skill that you should cultivate as you program is always asking yourself, "What could go wrong here?" or alternatively, "What crazy thing might our user do to crash our (seemingly) perfect program?"

 For example, look at the program which we used to demonstrate the ``while`` loop in the chapter on iteration: